- What is Personal Information?

 Whenever you interact with the Site, we automatically receive and record information from your browser or device.
 Information collected automatically may include the date and time of your visit, the length of your visit, the specific webpages you visited, your IP address, and other identifiers which identify you or your device.

 - Cookies, Device Identifiers, and Similar Technologies

 - Do Not Track Signals

-We do not guarantee that we will take action in response to do-not-track signals or similar mechanisms that provide consumers the ability to exercise choice regarding the collection of Personal Information about an individual’s online activities over time and across third-party websites or online services.
+We do not guarantee that we will act in response to do-not-track signals or similar mechanisms that provide consumers the ability to exercise choice regarding the collection of Personal Information about an individual’s online activities over time and across third-party websites or online services.
 Additionally, some third-party service providers may still collect tracking information even if you have enabled your browser’s do-not-track functionality or utilized a similar do-not-track mechanism.
 To learn more about how DNT works, please visit http://allaboutdnt.com/.